Ratakor/dotfiles/README.md

 other programs I use.

 ## TODO
-- use ii as irc client?
+- find a good and reliable irc client (ii?)
 - config mtm (or tmux) to be usable

 ## LICENSE